Do You Need an Electrical Permit?

 On a panel replacement or service change, the inspector looks at:

 - Working clearance.
 30 inches wide, 36 inches deep, 78 inches high in front of the panel.
-Enough room for an electrician to work safely when servicing the panel.

 What Happens Without One